Guide to Student Services at Ohlone College

 Library hours and services are posted on the Ohlone College Library website.

 The Office of the Ombudsperson assists students in garnering disputes (academic and otherwise) as well as administrative complaints.
 The Office of the Ombudsperson can direct students to the appropriate channel(s) to be used in requesting a review of an action or decision.
-The Office of the Ombudsperson provides a safe and comfortable environment for students to discuss complaints, concerns, or problems confidentially.
+The Office of the Ombudsperson provides a safe and comfortable environment for students to confidentially discuss complaints, concerns, or problems.
 When appropriate, the office will initiate an informal intervention with the goal of facilitating a resolution that is acceptable to all parties involved.
 Visit the Office of the Ombudsperson website for more information.

 Student Activities provides opportunities for student involvement at Ohlone College through social and cultural programs, student leadership training, and annual campus events such as Welcome Day, Soul Surge, and many others.
 The Student Activities staff advises student government (ASOC), student clubs, and produces co-curricular activities.